AnastasiosPapalias/Python/README.md

 # Python

-A collection of Python scripts for everyday life
+Snake Charmer 🐍 - A collection of Python scripts for everyday life.